 How to Find a Job Online Teaching in China

-Living in China, I have a ton of friends who teach abroad and connections within the education industry.
-I’m able to verify which schools are great, and which ones are scams, mainly because I know the people who work ther personally.
+Living in China, I have a ton of connections within the education industry.
+I’m able to verify which schools are great, and which ones are scams, mainly because I know the people who work there personally.

 How Not to Get Scammed Teaching Abroad in China